telegram-prime/Telegram-Gods/README.md

   * Lower Risk Of Account Ban: Android/iOS/Desktop apps connect to the telegram server via API, using them you become invisible.
   * All Actions Happen Much Faster: API work does not require opening a browser, takes place in fractions of seconds and consumes tens of times less proxy traffic.
 - Includes Modules That Have No Analogues.
-- Start promoting in telegrams now!
+- Join us and start promoting in Telegram now!

 ## Screenshots: